 The walls are Benjamin Moore White Dove, and the trim is just a bright white.
 While I would’ve loved to have the trim stay wood, it was already painted when we moved in, and totally redoing the trim isn’t a priority.

-Instead of stripping all the wood down, we decided to paint it white to make our lives a little easier and not disturb any potential lead paint on the trim.
+Instead of stripping all the wood trim down, we decided to paint it white to make our lives a little easier and not disturb any potential lead paint.

 It was a nice compromise – I love how this entryway has the old trim and rosette detail.